 “I used to know somebody who wore a hat just like that,” he said.
 “She was a big racing-car driver back in the thirties.
 She was friends with my family.”

 He repeated that.
 He repeated everything he said.
 Something was clearly wrong with him, though whatever it was, he was in no way menacing.
-Apparently obsessed with height, he informed me, apropos of nothing, that he was six feet tall.
+Evidently obsessed with height, he informed me, apropos of nothing, that he was six feet tall.
 Then he asked how tall I was, and before I could answer, he said, “Six-one, right?
 You’re six-one.”

 “Very good.
 People usually think I’m taller.”